 The claret jug is one of golf's ultimate and iconic prizes.
 What it does for the bank account ain't too shabby, either.

-The R&A announced on Monday that this year's Open Championship will boast a $10.8 million purse and $1.89 million winner's share.
+The R&A announced this year's Open Championship will boast a $10.8 million purse and $1.89 million winner's share.
 Both are up from last year's marks of $10.25 million and $1.85 million.